-The impact of COVID-19 on temporary work visa holders in Australia has left a number of people on 457 / TSS 482 visas either having lost their job and looking for a new sponsor within 60 days, or stood down trying to survive financially with only access to their superannuation while Australian employers work to hold on to their business until the economy stabilises.
+T the impact of COVID-19 on temporary work visa holders in Australia has resulted in a number of people on 457 / TSS 482 visas either losing their job and looking for a new sponsor within 60 days or being stood down – trying to survive financially with only access to their superannuation – while Australian employers work to hold on to their business until the economy stabilises.

 Either way, many temporary visa holders in Australia are understandably anxious about their future in Australia.

 Pathways for Temporary Work Visa Holders to Australian Permanent Residence

 The most common pathway for a Temporary Work visa holder to Australian Permanent Residence is where the Australian business sponsoring the temporary visa holder wants to sponsor for Australian Permanent Residence under the Employer Nomination Scheme (ENS) Visa program.

 The ENS Visa program enables employers to nominate specified occupations from a Medium Long Term Occupation List for Australian Permanent Residence.
 The employer can nominate a position for permanent residence after the temporary sponsored worker has worked in the position for at least 3 years or has completed a formal Skills Assessment in an occupation on the list and has 3 years of work experience.
 Applicants must generally be under 45 years of age and meet English, health and character requirements.

 There are fewer onerous requirements for 457 Transitional Applicants, which is someone who was in Australia as the holder of a Subclass 457 visa on 18 April 2017 when the Government announced the 457 program was being abolished.
 The 457 to PR transitional arrangements are only available for ENS applications lodged prior to 18 March 2022.